neocrym/dind/README.md

 ## Usage

 To use this image, you will need to use the `--privileged` flag.
 Note that this effectively gives this container root access to your machine.
+At this time of writing, this container will not work on Docker Swarm because Swarm Mode does not support the `--privileged` flag for containers.

 You should also mount `/run` and `/run/lock` as tmpfs mounts.
 The container's `/sys/fs/cgroup` should be a read-only mount to the same directory on the host.
 You should also create a Docker volume at `/var/lib/docker` to persist Docker state across container runs.
 Do not have multiple containers share this volume.